Carol Morris: Career

 Morris developed into a 5-foot 7-inch young woman weighing 131 pounds, with blue eyes and dark brown, almost black, hair, and a 36-25-36-inch figure.
 The first beauty pageant she entered and won was the Miss Ottumwa contest.
-Morris was in high school and was sponsored by the South Ottumwa Boosters club.
+Morris was in high school and was sponsored by the South Ottumwa Boosters Club.
 While attending Drake University she entered and won the Miss Iowa 1954 beauty contest.
 Morris then represented Iowa in the Miss America 1955 contest.
 In the talent portion of that competition she played the song Stardust on her violin.

 Morris won the 1956 Miss USA contest that had 43 contestants and was held in Long Beach, California.
 She then competed and won against 29 contestants in the 1956 Miss Universe beauty pageant, also held in Long Beach.
 While reigning as Miss Universe Morris met Presidents Harry Truman and Herbert Hoover, and entertained U.S. troops with Bob Hope.
 She was also able to return home to the biggest celebration ever held in Ottumwa.
-A parade was organized in her honor, including Iowa's Governor Leo Hoegh and the four foot high Miss Universe trophy.
+A parade was organized in her honor, including Iowa's Governor Leo Hoegh and the four-foot-high Miss Universe trophy.
 In 1956 and 1957, she appeared as a mystery guest on What's My Line and To Tell the Truth, respectively.
+She appeared on ‘’The Adventures of Ozzie and Harriet’’ in episode 34 of season 5 “David Has a Date with Miss Universe” which aired May 22, 1957.